Social Media in a Modern Age

 Digital media marketing is vastly different from traditional marketing methods.
 Most traditional marketing – whether local, statewide or nationwide – use the ‘scattergun’ approach; a scattergun approach is a rather broad marketing tactic with little return.
 When computers and the internet began to be used by businesses for marketing, this ‘scattergun’ style of marketing was popular.
 While it increased exposure for businesses, it only converted a fraction of the audience exposed to the advertisements into spending customers.
 As the digital age grew, it also became easier to select target audiences and drive up those sale conversion rates for online marketing.

 Various methods within the digital marketing realm can aid business or individual in selling more products.
-Even if selling products is not your final goal through digital marketing, the principles used for modern digital marketing can be applied to any marketing goal.
+Even if selling products is not your final goal through digital marketing, the principles used for modern digital marketing can be applied to any marketing goal or digital marketing strategy.
 One such method is the Pareto Principle.

 Work Smarter Not Harder

 The Pareto Principle is a principle first noted by Joseph M. Juran who named it after Vilfredo Pareto; an Italian economist that first noticed an 80/20 connection in relation to effort and results.
 The principle is relatively simple to understand.
 The principle can also be known as the law of the vital view or the principle of factor sparsity.
 In a nutshell, the principle states that 80% of the effects of an event can be achieved by as little as 20% of the effort put into an event.
 Pareto showed that in Italy during the late 1800s, 80% of the land in Italy was owned by 20% of the population.
 From this baseline, the principle has been applied to many professional fields such as economics, computing and even in sports.

 The Pareto Principle for Social Media